 If you want to try a few more flavorful French Toast recipes, check out our Coconut Crusted and Stuffed French Toast and Cherry Cheesecake French Toast.
 This wonderful dish can also be enjoyed in a casserole style like our Lemon Cheesecake French Toast Casserole.

 French Toast is a classic breakfast recipe that features slices of bread soaked in a sweetened egg mixture.
-Soaked bread is then cooked in a pan until golden brown of each side.
-For a perfect finish, French Toast can be topped with powdered sugar, fruit, maple syrup, or butter.
+Then we cook this sweet egg-soaked bread in a pan until it’s perfectly golden brown of each side.
+For a perfect finish, top French Toast with powdered sugar, fruit, maple syrup, or butter.

 This great breakfast recipes actually dates back centuries ago but the true origin is not knows.
 Since just about every country has their own version of this dish, it’s hard to point out where it came from exactly.